 The Act protects brokers and licensees of brokers who fail to disclose that a property was occupied by a person with a virus or disease that is unlikely to be transmitted through occupancy of the dwelling place, or that the property was the site of a homicide, felony, suicide, or accidental death.
 The act prohibits a cause of action against any broker or licensee of the broker for failure to reveal this information absent a finding of fraud.

-Everett, Stephanie A.
+Stephanie A. Everett,

-"PROPERTY General Provisions: Provide Protection for Failing to Disclose Certain Information During a Real Estate Transaction,"
+PROPERTY General Provisions: Provide Protection for Failing to Disclose Certain Information During a Real Estate Transaction,

-Available at: http://readingroom.law.gsu.edu/gsulr/vol18/iss1/34
+Available at: https://readingroom.law.gsu.edu/gsulr/vol18/iss1/34